sathishkumarc14/daily-challenge/day009-linked-list-cycle.md

 Explanation: There is a cycle in the linked list, where the tail connects to the 1st node (0-indexed).

 ## Approach 1: Brute force
+1. Initialize a `Set`
+2. Iterate over linked list and put it into Set valriable
+3. On subsequent iteration if the same node is available in `Set` then return `true` else `false`
 ```javascript
 /**
  * Definition for singly-linked list.